le-chartreux/linux-config/README.md

-# Configuration for Manjaro 22.1.3 Gnome minimal
+# Configuration for Ubuntu 23.04 Gnome minimal

-My personal configuration for [Manjaro](https://manjaro.org/) 22.1.3 minimal with [Gnome 4](https://www.gnome.org/) desktop.
-You can download the official ISO [here](https://download.manjaro.org/gnome/22.1.3/manjaro-gnome-22.1.3-minimal-230529-linux61.iso).
-This branch is unmaintained since I left Manjaro for Ubuntu on 30 July 2023, Manjaro was too unstable imo.
+My personal configuration for [Ubuntu](https://ubuntu.com/) 23.04 minimal with [Gnome 4](https://www.gnome.org/) desktop.
+You can download the official ISO [here](https://ubuntu.com/download/desktop).
+This configuration was originaly for [Manjaro](https://manjaro.org/) 22.1.3 minimal with [Gnome 4](https://www.gnome.org/) desktop, but I left Manjaro for Ubuntu on 30 July 2023 because Manjaro was too unstable in my opinion.
+You can find a git tag ([v0.1](https://github.com/le-chartreux/linux-config/tree/v0.1)) at the last commit of the Manjaro support.

 The configuration consists of Shell commands, making it easy to install and customize without having to navigate through settings.
 Simply copy and paste the commands below.
 Please note that some part still needs to be done on graphical utilities.